opensearch-project/documentation-website/_security/configuration/demo-configuration.md

 ### Docker

-Follow these steps to set up OpenSearch Security using docker:
+Follow these steps to set up OpenSearch Security using Docker:

 1. [Download docker-compose.yml](https://opensearch.org/downloads.html)
 2. Ensure that the `DISABLE_SECURITY_PLUGIN` environment variable is not set to true.